-- 58.04 The post-match press conferences at the venue must start no later than 20 minutes after the final whistle and must be attended by the head coach of each club.
-If their head coach is suspended for the match, clubs have the option of replacing him with the assistant coach.
-Each club is responsible for providing interpretation, and the host club is responsible for providing any technical facilities necessary. - 58.05 After the match, a mixed zone is set up to offer reporters additional opportunities to conduct interviews.
-This area is located close to the field of play and the teams' dressing rooms and is accessible only to coaches, players and media representatives. - 58.06 All players from both teams are obliged to pass through the mixed zone to conduct interviews with the media. - 58.07 Interviews are not permitted before or during the match on the field of play itself or in its immediate vicinity.
+- 56.06 All players from both teams are obliged to pass through the mixed zone to conduct interviews with the media. - 56.07 Interviews are not permitted before or during the match on the field of play itself or in its immediate vicinity.
 However, pre-match, half-time and flash interviews can take place according to the following rules: - a.
 Interviews are allowed with coaches and players before the match subject to the agreement of their team. - Half-time interviews may be conducted with one of the listed team officials, subject to the agreement of their team.
 No players may be interviewed at halftime. - c.
 Flash interviews take place immediately after the final whistle in an area between the substitutes' benches and the dressing rooms.
 Both teams must make their head coach and at least two key players available to audiovisual rights holders if requested.
 In certain circumstances (e.g. for the finals) superflash interviews may be conducted on the field of play immediately after the final whistle under the same conditions as for flash interviews.

-Article 59 Accreditations and access rights
+Article 57 Accreditations and access rights

-- 59.01 Unless protection nets obstruct the view, photographers may work in the areas behind the advertising boards between the goals and corners.
+- 57.01 Unless protection nets obstruct the view, photographers may work in the areas behind the advertising boards between the goals and corners.
 They may only change ends at half-time or, if applicable, during the interval before the start of extra time.
 Photographers may work from the stands if located in a dedicated area and given permission to do so by the host.
-They may photograph all elements of the match, including the warm-up of the teams, the line-up, handshake procedure and coin toss, the game itself, and any post-match ceremonies. - 59.02 Photographers may attend the post-match press conferences, space permitting.
-However, no photography is allowed in the mixed zone or flash interview area. - 59.03 Photographs taken by officially accredited photographers may be published online for editorial purposes only, subject to the following conditions: - a. they must appear as stills and not as moving pictures or quasi-video; - b. there must be an interval of at least 20 seconds between postings of photographs.
+They may photograph all elements of the match, including the warm-up of the teams, the line-up, handshake procedure and coin toss, the game itself, and any post-match ceremonies. - 57.02 Photographers may attend the post-match press conferences, space permitting.
+However, no photography is allowed in the mixed zone or flash interview area. - 57.O3 Photographs taken by officially accredited photographers may be published online for editorial purposes only, subject to the following conditions: - a. they must appear as stills and not as moving pictures or quasi-video; - b. there must be an interval of at least 20 seconds between postings of photographs. - 57.04 No media representatives are allowed to go on to the field of play before, during or after the match, except in the context of approved host broadcaster operations and audiovisual rights holders' approved post-match activities.
+Likewise, no media representatives are allowed in the players' tunnel or the dressing-room area, with the exception of UEFA-approved flash interview positions and a camera of the host broadcaster filming the following activities: - a. team arrivals (as far as to the dressing-room area); - b. players in the tunnel before the match; - c. players returning to the pitch at the start of the second half.

-44 XIII - Media Matters
+XIII - Media Matters 41